elixir-lsp/elixir-ls/README.md

 ### Hit conditions

-An expression that evaluates to integer can be used to contro how many hits of a breakpoint are ignored before the process is stopped.
+An expression that evaluates to integer can be used to control how many hits of a breakpoint are ignored before the process is stopped.

 ### Log points

 When log message is set on a breakpoint the debugger will not break but instead log a message to standard output (as required by Debug Adapter Protocol specification).
 The message may contain interpolated expressions in `{}`, e.g. `my_var is {inspect(my_var)}` and will be evaluated in the context of the process.
-Special characters `{` and `}` can be emited with escape sequence `\{` and `\}`.
+Special characters `{` and `}` can be emitted with escape sequence `\{` and `\}`.
 As of Debug Adapter Protocol specification version 1.51, log messages are not supported on function breakpoints.

 ### Expression evaluator

-An expression evaluator is included in the debbuger.
+An expression evaluator is included in the debugger.
 It evaluates elixir expressions in the context of a process stopped on a breakpoint.
 All bound variables are accessible (no support for attributes as those are compile time).
 Please note that there are limitations due to `:int` operating on beam instruction level.
 The binding returns multiple versions of variables in Static Singe Assignment with no indication which one is valid in the current elixir scope.
 A heuristic is used that selects the highest versions but it does not behave correctly in all cases, e.g. in

 ```elixir
 a = 4